Why You Can't Relax Even When Everything's Fine (Your Nervous System Is Stuck)

 And here's what most people don't realise: Your nervous system seeks what's familiar, not what's healthy.

 If chaos was your childhood normal, peace will feel wrong.
 If hypervigilance kept you safe, relaxation will feel dangerous.
-If you learned that stillness meant invisibility, rest will feel like death.
+If you learned that stillness meant vulnerability, rest will feel like death.

 This isn't a mindset problem.
 It's biology.